 SECTION 1 - INFORMATION ON THE INSURANCE PRODUCT

-The full terms and conditions of the Policy, key features and important information on the conditions of cover and operation of your Policy are available here.
+The full terms and conditions of the Policy, key features, the Insurance Product Information Document (IPID) if applicable, and important information on the conditions of cover and operation of your Policy are available here.

 Cover is only available under the Policy: